derivexyz/v1-core/docs/contracts/liquiditypool.md

 - `usedDeltaLiquidity`: The amout of delta liquidity that has been used for hedging.

-### Function `getLiquidity(uint256 basePrice, contract ICollateralShort short) → struct LiquidityPool.Liquidity public`
+### Function `getLiquidity(uint256 basePrice, contract ICollateralShort short) → struct ILiquidityPool.Liquidity public`

 Returns the used and free amounts for collateral and delta liquidity.